Sources

 - bibliographic records received from partner libraries

-- Consider a source to be reliable if it provides sufficient bibliographic information to batch load, adapt, or create a new bibliographic record for that particular format.
+- Consider a source to be reliable if it provides sufficient bibliographic information to batch process, adapt, or create a new bibliographic record for that particular format.
 See Cataloging/Metadata Encoding Levels Policies for details about how much information is sufficient for different types of bibliographic records.
 The following sources are reliable:

 - Publication within scope of C&I or the FDLP